 What is Remarketing?

-Remarketing targets customers who initially visited your website to view something and shown interest in your products but did not make the purchase.
+Remarketing is an advertising strategy that targets customers who initially visited your website to view something and show interest in your products but did not make the purchase.
 It is also known as ‘Retargeting’.

 It involves designing personalized ad campaigns or display ads in general.